Q. Whom do I contact if I have questions regarding human subjects research and

 A. WVU policy is that all studies involving suicide ideation require full board review in order to evaluate the researcher’s action plan.

 Q. My study includes questions regarding suicide.
-What level of review is
+What level of review is required?

 A. It depends on what type of questions you are asking.
 If the questions regard general opinions about suicide, then the level of review is determined by the risk/benefit ratio.